Aniketsingh12/Aniketsingh12/README.md

 ## What I Build

 I build **end-to-end AI systems** — not demos.
-From WhatsApp bots and voice agents to multi-agent pipelines and RAG systems, I take AI from idea to production.
+From chatbots and voice agents to multi-agent pipelines and RAG systems, I take AI from idea to production.

 **Services**

-- 🔌 **MCP Servers** — Custom Model Context Protocol integrations connecting Claude to your CRMs, databases, Slack, email, and internal APIs
+- 🔌 **MCP Servers** — Custom Model Context Protocol integrations connecting LLMs to your CRMs, databases, Slack, email, and internal APIs
-- 🤖 **AI Agents** — Multi-agent systems using CrewAI and Claude that plan, execute, and self-correct autonomously
+- 🤖 **AI Agents** — Multi-agent systems that plan, execute, and self-correct autonomously using any LLM backbone
-- 💬 **AI Chatbots & Voice Bots** — WhatsApp, web, and phone AI assistants powered by Claude and real-time voice pipelines
+- 💬 **AI Chatbots & Voice Bots** — WhatsApp, web, and phone AI assistants with real-time voice pipelines
-- 🔍 **RAG Pipelines** — Document ingestion, vector search, and grounded Q&A on AWS Bedrock and SageMaker
+- 🔍 **RAG Pipelines** — Document ingestion, vector search, and grounded Q&A on any stack
 - ⚡ **Workflow Automation** — End-to-end AI pipelines with multi-tool orchestration, error handling, and retries
 - ☁️ **AWS GenAI Deployment** — Production deployments on Bedrock, SageMaker, and serverless infrastructure